-Sophomore Lauren Whitt, who was undefeated in the 400 meters in April entering this weekend, has been joined by freshman Lindsey Bair as a leader in several events.
+Sophomore Lauren Whitt, who was undefeated in the 400 meters in April through Ready's first six meets, has been joined by freshman Lindsey Bair as a leader in several events.
 Senior Katie Perry, juniors Natalee Patel and Allison Poe, sophomore Brigitte Bowman and freshmen Sophia Hoersten and Katelyn Paul also have been standouts.

 "As expected after last season, Lauren Whitt has been the leading scorer for our team, but she's being pushed by freshman Lindsey Bair," Green said.
 "Lauren is our anchor on our (1,600 and 3,200 relays).
 Lindsey has proven she's an athlete.
 She's scored well in the 400, 800 (and) 1,600, also contributed to our (1,600 and 3,200 relays) and recently added some victories in the long jump.

 "Our girls are exceeding expectations we had going into this season."

 The boys team has struggled with injuries, but Green is hopeful it can be healthy by season's end.